Junkyard Dog: Later career (1994–1998)

 After WCW, JYD wrestled on the independent circuit, most notably for NWA Dallas and the National Wrestling Conference.
 He was the founder of the Dog Pound stable in an independent Mid-South promotion based in southern Louisiana.
+He would wrestle his last match in 1995.
 Ritter also worked at a Walmart in Las Vegas and had a part-time job repossessing cars.
 On May 3, 1998, he made his last major appearance at Extreme Championship Wrestling's Wrestlepalooza event.
 He also trained former WWF wrestler Rodney Mack.

 Death

 At around 11:40 a.m. on June 1, 1998, Ritter died in a single-car accident on Interstate 20 near Forest, Mississippi.
 He was returning home from his daughter LaToya's high school graduation in Wadesboro, North Carolina when his car rolled three times after he fell asleep at the wheel.
 He was 45 years old.
+WWF paid tribute to JYD on the June 8, 1998 episode of WWF "Raw is War" a week after his death.